DerGuru/The-Resonant/Chapters/P2-18_Street Line.md

 **Okay.
 No voice.
 Just you.
 Don’t freak out.** He said to himself.

 His own thought sounded too loud, as if someone had turned it up to replace hers.
-He made himself trace the busker’s line, then walk away from it—to the crossing’s little speaker; to the rattle of a loose cover on the tram rail; to the whisper of coats when people shifted their weight.
+He made himself trace the busker’s line, then walk away from it - to the crossing’s little speaker; to the rattle of a loose cover on the tram rail; to the whisper of coats when people shifted their weight.

 Drills, not heroics.
 Milo’s mantra, not his.